madiele/vod2pod-rss/CONTRIBUTING.md

 ### github spaces development setup
 [pricing](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)

-At the time of this guide, the free tier offers 120 hours of free usage
+At the time of this guide, the free tier offers 60 hours of free usage on a standard 2 core machine

 launch a new codepace here